|Correcting Magnetic Anomalies.

 the location.
-The difference between the actual azimuth and measured azimuth will be the magnetic distortion for In this illustration, I've chosen a location that is direction to True Magnetic North and N' shows the direction to distorted Magnetic North.
+The difference between the actual azimuth and measured azimuth will be the magnetic distortion for In this illustration, I've chosen a location that is shows the direction to True Magnetic North and N' shows the direction to distorted Magnetic North.
 As you can see, the distorted North position is 5 degrees West of location, the compass needle will be pointing 5 degrees West of North, so your marker will appear to be at +5 degrees.
 To calculate the magnetic anomaly, you would subtract the apparent location of your Marker from the actual

 D = Magnetic Anomaly